Lakewood Center: History

-In July 1996, a member of Death Row Records was attacked at Lakewood Center by Orlando Anderson among other Compton Crips.
-The member of Death Row had their "Death Row Chain" forcibly removed during a physical alterecation.
-Months later, a member of legendary Hip-Hop artist Tupac Shakur "Death Row" entourage noticed Orlando Anderson on September 7, 1996 in an MGM in Las Vegas after a Tyson-Sheldon.
-An altercation ensued between the Death Row entourage (led by Tupac Shakur) and Orlando Anderson regarding the stolen Death Row Chain, which ultimately led to Tupac's shooting allegedly by Orlando Anderson and his subsequent death on September 13, 1996.

 The original Pacific Theatres four-screen complex was shuttered in 1998 for a dramatic expansion and renovation, and reopened in 1999 as a modern sixteen-screen multiplex.

 Changes continued into the new millennium, as a new Mervyn's store was constructed adjacent to its original 1982 location.
 The new, single-level Mervyn's opened in August 2000, with the original Mervyn's building then repurposed as a new wing of shops leading to a newly-constructed two-level, 210,000 square-foot Macy's - the first newly-built Macy's store in Southern California.
 At the same time, Montgomery Ward shuttered as part of a chainwide liquidation, ending operations in March 2001.
 The former Montgomery Ward was then demolished to accommodate a new two-level, 160,000 square-foot Target store, which opened in October 2003.

 Robinsons-May was rebranded as a Macy's after the merger of May Company with Macy's parent Federated Department Stores in 2006.
 The Macy's store built only five years earlier was shuttered in favor of the larger Robinsons-May building, and the one-time Macy's was demolished the following year and replaced by an unattached Costco warehouse, which opened in February 2009.
 The southern Pacific Theatres complex closed in 2008 and was replaced by a 24 Hour Fitness.
 Finally, Mervyn's filed for bankruptcy protection in 2008 and closed its stores in 2009, leading to Forever 21 purchasing the company's Lakewood lease and opening a large-scale store in the former Mervyn's building.
+However, due to the companies decline, in March 2025, Forever 21 closed its location at Lakewood Center, due to the filing of a Chapter 11 Bankruptcy.
+All other Forever 21 locations in the U.S. were closed as well around the same time.
+The space is currently vacant, being temporarily occupied by an Imaginarium 360.

 The property's remaining Pacific Theatres complex closed temporarily in March 2020 due to the COVID-19 pandemic, only to close permanently a year later.
 On July 21, 2023 the Lakewood Center Theaters were reopened by independent movie theater chain Starlight Cinemas.

 In August 2025, Macerich sold the Lakewood Center to Pacific Retail Capital Partners, Lyon Living, and Silverpeak for $332 million.
+The mall is planned to undergo many changes, and possibly turned into a mixed-use development mall.

-Public Transit Access
+Public transit access

 The mall is serviced by LACMTA Routes 265 and 266 along with Long Beach Transit Routes 91, 93, 103, 111, 112 and 191.

 Most of these routes stop along Lakewood Blvd and Hardwick St in front of Macy's while the 191 stops at Del Amo Blvd.
-The 91 only runs to the mall on Weekends and Holidays.
+The 91 only runs to the mall on weekends and holidays.